- Home

 You can earn up to £7,500 a year tax-free by renting out a furnished room in your home, under the Government’s Rent a Room Scheme.
 That amounts to £625 a month, which is a substantial amount that could be put towards bills or overall income.

-The Rent a Room Scheme can be a good option, provided you’re happy to share your home with someone, and the compromises this involves.
+The Rent a Room Scheme can be a good option, provided you’re happy to share your home with someone and accept the compromises this is likely to involve.
 You don’t even need to own your home to qualify for the scheme, but you’ll need your landlord’s permission to sublet a room if you’re renting.
 You can find out more about the Rent a Room Scheme in our guide Renting out a room – What you need to know and read our article to find out about other ways your home could work for you in our article Five ways your home could make you money.

 RIO mortgages are typically easier to qualify for than standard interest-only mortgage deals, which usually come with age restrictions for when the debt must be repaid.
 However, you’ll probably need a significant chunk of equity in your property to qualify.

-Some key differences to equity release plans include:
+Some key differences between retirement interest-only mortgages and equity release plans include:

 Find out more in our articles How retirement interest-only mortgages work and What’s the difference between a lifetime mortgage and a retirement interest-only mortgage?

-When you invest in a buy-to-let property, you simply buy a residential property, like a house or a flat, in order to rent it out to tenants.
-This means that you become a landlord, which comes with various responsibilities, such as regular maintenance and keeping your property safe for tenants.
+Investing in buy-to-let property, involves buying a residential property, like a house or a flat, in order to rent it out to tenants.
+This means that you become a landlord, which comes with various responsibilities, such as regular maintenance and ensuring your property is safe for tenants to live in.

-As with many other types of investment, the hope is that your investment will provide you with a regular monthly income, which could be used to supplement your retirement income, or any other sources of income you might have.
+As with many other types of investment, the hope is that your buy to let property will provide you with a regular monthly income, which could be used to supplement your retirement income, or any other sources of income you might have.

-There is also the prospect of capital growth – in other words, that your property will appreciate in value over the long term, so that you make a profit when you eventually come to sell it.
+There is also the prospect of capital growth – in other words, that your property might appreciate in value over the long term, so that you’ll hopefully make a profit when you eventually come to sell it.

 Bear in mind though that owning property to rent out is generally not very tax efficient.
 You may have to pay capital gains tax on any increase in value when you sell, as well as income tax on rental income, with fewer expenses that can be offset since the tax benefits of being a landlord have been reduced over recent years.